-There is crystal clear historical evidence that many of the Founding Fathers of America were directly influenced by the English thinkers such as John Lock and Isaac Newton who were thoroughly influenced by Islamic sciences, theology, political thinking and morality.
+There is crystal clear historical evidence that many of the Founding Fathers of America were directly influenced by the English thinkers such as John Lock and Isaac Newton who were thoroughly influenced, as seen above, by Islamic sciences, theology, political thinking and morality.
 Thomas Jefferson, one of the most important Founding Fathers, the principal author of the United States Declaration of Independence (1776) and the third President of the United States (1801–1809) identified Francis Bacon, John Locke, and Isaac Newton as "the three greatest men that have ever lived, without any exception," in his 1789 letter ordering portraits of them from the American painter, John Trumbull.
 Jefferson also declared Locke as the most important thinker on liberty.
 Jefferson and his Declaration of Independence were heavily influenced by John Locke.
 One can see in the text of the document, and even in the list of reasons given to separate from Great Britain, Locke's words, ideas, and theories coming into play.
 One of the most noticeable instances of direct influence is in the preamble, where the Declaration of Independence proclaims the right of every man to "life, liberty, and the pursuit of happiness".
 These terms were borrowed from Locke's Second Treatise, as will be seen below.
 John Adams thought the DOI was copied from Locke, and James Madison apologized for its plagiarism by saying that "The object was to assert, not to discover truths."
 These and other Lockean ideas were eventually incorporated into the American Constitution and became intrinsic part of the American dream.
 Thomas Jefferson was also a staunch anti-Trinitarian and anti-Calvinism.
 His moral Christianity was far closer to the Muhammadan Christianity as advocated by Locke than the Trinitarian Christianity.
 Jefferson was a confessed Unitarian.
 He also owned a copy of the Qur’an and, like Locke, was accused of being a “Muslim” in 1800.

 Locke also helped inspire another Founding Father Thomas Paine’s radical ideas about revolution.
 Locke fired up George Mason.
 From Locke, James Madison derived his principles of liberty and government.
 Locke’s writings were part of Benjamin Franklin’s self-education, and John Adams believed that both girls and boys should learn about Locke.
 The French philosopher Voltaire called Locke “the man of the greatest wisdom.
 What he has not seen clearly, I despair of ever seeing.”